supreethub/Image-Captioning/README.md

 # Image-Captioning
 ## Description
-In this project we combine Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) knowledge to build a deep learning model that produces captions given an input image.
+This project is a combination of Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) knowledge, to build a deep learning model that produces captions given an input image.

 Image captioning requires that you create a complex deep learning model with two components: a CNN that transforms an input image into a set of features, and an RNN that turns those features into rich, descriptive language.